- Move quickly and quietly to your assigned seat.

 - Laptops must be kept in laptop sleeves when being transported from classroom to classroom, and home to school.

 - In the event of damage to the laptop or power adapter, a $100 deductible fee will be charged.
-All subsequent damage to the laptop will incur a charge for the cost of parts, upto an additional $200.
+All subsequent damage to the laptop will be at a cost of $200 plus any charges for parts/repairs.

 - For more information regarding student laptops, please go to our district webpage.